 Respiratory Therapists must protect the trust relationship between themselves and their patients/clients.
-To do that, you should ensure that you do not place yourself in a position where a reasonable patient/client, or other person, might conclude that your professional expertise or judgment may be influenced by your personal interests, or that your personal interests may conflict with your duty to act in the best interests of your patient/client.
+Do not place yourself in a position where a reasonable patient/client, or other person, might conclude that your professional expertise or judgment may be influenced by your personal interests, or that your personal interests may conflict with your duty to act in the best interests of your patient/client.
 It is not necessary for your judgment to actually be compromised.